Building a Data Dashboard for Magic: The Gathering: Initial Design Considerations: Core Phase

 \subsection{Design}

-In the \textbf{design} stage, we translated the insights gathered during the discover phase into concrete visualization solutions for Playgroup.gg.
+During the design stage, we translated insights from the discovery phase into concrete visualization solutions for Playgroup.gg, beginning the development of our mock design implementation.
 This process involved generating and validating data abstractions, visual encodings, and interaction mechanisms that could effectively communicate gameplay and strategic information to players.
 Before narrowing the proposal space in consultation with the Playgroup.gg founders, we iteratively explored multiple design alternatives, including different chart types, filtering options, and comparison contexts (e.g., individual decks, playgroup-wide, or global views).
 We ran two rapid prototyping workshops to create sketches and mockups of an interactive dashboard to enable quick feedback loops, allowing us to refine visual encodings and interaction features based on domain expert input.